isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-information-theory/quantum-information-theory.typ

     For a quantum Renyi divergence $DD_alpha$, the *regularised Rényi divergence* between quantum channels $T_1$ and $T_2$ is $
         DD_alpha^"reg" (T_1 || T_2) := lim_(n -> oo) 1/n DD_alpha (T_1^(tp n) || T_2^(tp n))
     $ This equals $DD_alpha (T_1 || T_2)$ if $DD_alpha$ is the geometric Rényi divergence, but this generally does not hold for other quantum divergences.
-]
+]<def:regularised-renyi-divergence>
 #theorem("Schumacher")[
     Let ${ket(psi(x)), p(x)}_x$ be an ensemble of states $ket(psi(x))$ with probabilities $p(x)$.
 Let $rho = sum_x p(x) ket(psi(x)) bra(psi(x))$.
 Then the optimal rate of compression is given by the von Neumann entropy of $rho$.
 ]<thm:schumacher>

-// TODO: third examples sheet contains (roughly) all possible topics that could come up in the exam
+// TODO: third examples sheet contains (roughly) all possible topics on quantum entropy that could come up in the exam
 // TODO: things it's important to know and remember:
 // properties of relative entropies (e.g. additivity, data processing, unitary invariance) and quantum channels (e.g. Stinespring dilation)
 // strong subadditivity of von Neumann entropy, Araki-Lieb